 Hedging generally refers to the process of protecting investments against, or reducing the risk of, a loss.
-For example, in the context of currency, the value of overseas investments is affected by rises or falls in the value of the New Zealand dollar (e.g. if the New Zealand dollar rises in value, then overseas investments in New Zealand dollar terms will reduce in value.)
-The Manager and underlying investment managers can use various techniques to minimise the effect of currency movements on overseas investments - this is currency hedging.
+For example, in the context of currency, the value of overseas investments is affected by rises or falls in the value of the New Zealand dollar (e.g. if the New Zealand dollar rises in value, then overseas investments in New Zealand dollar terms will reduce in value).
+The Manager and underlying Investment Managers can use various techniques to minimise the effect of currency movements on overseas investments - this is currency hedging.

-Investment Manager, where appointed by MINZL on instruction from Mercer, is a party responsible for buying and selling securities in a MITNZ fund.
+Investment Manager, where appointed by Mercer, is a party responsible for buying and selling securities in a MITNZ fund.

-Manager is the entity responsible for the investment of the Scheme's assets in accordance with the Trust Deed and for ensuring this SIPO is adhered to.
+Mercer or Manager means Mercer (N.Z.)
+Limited, the manager of the MITNZ who is responsible for the investment of the MITNZ's assets in accordance with the Trust Deed and for ensuring this SIPO is adhered to.